COMMERCIAL CRIME

 Losses from forged checks, signatures, or altered financial documents.
 Covers both inside (employee) and outside (third-party) forgery.

 Inventory shortages without proven theft (e.g., math errors, shrinkage from unknown causes) are typically excluded.
-Coverage applies to specific identified theft events, not generic inventory loss.
+This exclusion means coverage applies to specific identified theft events, not generic inventory loss.

 Theft or fraud by company executives, directors, or owners is typically excluded.
 Management liability (D&O) handles those exposures.